Sire: Kiss And Make Up

 TEAM’S COLT A KISS

-By First Season Sire, Kiss and Make Up
+By Young Stallion – Kiss and Make Up

-Team Thoroughbreds selected this colt with the assistance of Grandview Stud’s Michael Grieves from the Magic Millions National Weanling sale in May.
-Offered as part of the Aquis Farm draft, as agent, the colt has since grown out at Grieve’s property at Peak Crossing in Queensland and he’s furnished in a nice type as expected by Team Thoroughbreds principal Terry Robinson.
+Team Thoroughbreds selected this colt with the assistance of Grandview Stud’s Michael Grieves from the 2019 Magic Millions National Weanling sale in May.
+The colt has been growing out at Grieve’s property at Peak Crossing in Queensland and is furnishing into a nice athletic type as expected by Team Thoroughbreds.

-A bay, the colt is out of a two-time winner Silencio and is that mares third living foal, having produced two foals that have raced, both have earned connections prizemoney one of them Not a Sound is a winner of three races.
-By Kiss and Make Up a young horse that won two races from just three racetrack appearances, one of those wins was in the Group 2 ATC Todman Slipper (1200 m.) when the juvenile defeated subsequent Golden Slipper winner Capitalist by a healthy two-lengths.
+A bay, the colt is out of a two-time winner Silencio and is the mares third living foal, having produced two foals that have raced, both have earned connections prizemoney one of them Not A Sound has won three races.
+The sire, Kiss and Make Up is a young horse that won two races from just three racetrack appearances, one of those wins was in the Group 2 ATC Todman Slipper (1200 m.) when the juvenile defeated subsequent Golden Slipper winner Capitalist by a healthy two-lengths.

-Kiss and Make Up is by More Than Ready a stallion that is renowned worldwide siring more than 1,790 individual winners.
-Out of the Group 1 AJC Flight and Sires’ Produce Stakes winner Fashions Afield (by Redoute’s Choice) in-turn the dam of the stakes placed Paris Match (by Street Cry).
+Kiss and Make Up is by More Than Ready a stallion that is renowned worldwide and is out of the Group 1 AJC Flight and Sires’ Produce Stakes winner Fashions Afield (by Redoute’s Choice) in-turn the dam of the stakes placed Paris Match (by Street Cry).
 Fashions Afield earned top-honours at the end of her juvenile season in 2004-05, being the winner of four races, before retiring as a five-year-old with six wins, nine placings and more than $1.9 in prizemoney.

 Once formed this Horse Racing Syndicate will be managed by Terry Robinson from Team Thoroughbreds.